-In my search for a new backpack, I’ve done hours of research trying to decide which pack to purchase.
+When searching for a new backpack, we’ve done hours of research trying to decide which pack to purchase.
 Some of my trips take me traveling around the world and some have me headed to the mountains or the desert for a weekend adventure.
 The two most important things to consider are the trip length and your torso length.

 How to Find Your Torso Length

-If you don’t know your torso length, you can go into any REI and get fitted, or you could have a friend assist you.
+If you don’t know your torso length, you can go into any REI (or similar sporting goods store) and get fitted, or you could have a friend assist you.
 Here’s how you do it:

 - You’ll need a flexible tape measure.